BugraAS/VulkanHelloTriangleC/README.md

 # VulkanHelloTriangleC
-This repo is an implementation of [vulkan-tutorial](https://vulkan-tutorial.com/) in C. It exists solely to prove that I've done it.
+This repo is an implementation of [vulkan-tutorial](https://vulkan-tutorial.com/) in C.
+\
+It relies on lunarSDK for debug calls.
+The Makefile is made with Linux in mind.
+You will have to change it for other platforms.